dilips86/Twittwilio/README.md

 # Twittwilio
-Twitilio - My fun mashup of Twitter and Twilio using Mule ESB.
+Twittwilio - My fun mashup of Twitter and Twilio using Mule ESB.

 #An Introduction